NOAA-EMC/godas/README.md

 # Post-processing Plot Options

-0. scripts/post_plot.sh has been updated to be included in workflow.
-However, the line to trigger the script in JJOB_POST is not turned on yet due to memory management issue of hera system.
-However, offline.plot.sh in src/mom6-tools directory can be used to generate post processing plots: see the instruction [here](./src/mom6-tools.plot/README.md).
+0. scripts/post_plot.sh has been updated and included in rocoto workflow.
+In post processing run, sea ice fraction, SSH, SST, and time_mean figures will be created in $RUNCDATE/Figures directory.
+Additional offline post processing and plotting tools are available in src/mom6-tools directory: see the instruction [here](./src/mom6-tools.plot/README.md).